Njan Marykutty: Production

 Jayasurya agreed to collaborate with film director Ranjith Sankar in March 2018, for the project titled Njan Marykutty.
 This film marks their fifth collaboration.
 Filming began in Muvattupuzha on 17 March 2018.

 According to an interview given by the team, originally they thought of making a comedy film.
 As other trans movies with comedy, or sympathy theme already exist, later the plan was changed to create a movie with a positive message.
 Hence the character is someone who succeeded in life against all the odds.
 Also to avoid common pattern of long hair for trans characters in many movies, short hair was chosen in this movie.
 Additionally makeup man Ronex Xavier used less makeup for Jayasurya's character, and certain shot were taken without any makeup at all.
 As preparation for movie Jayasurya pierced his ear, dieted to put on weight, and stopped his normal daily workout programs.
 Jayasurya also learnt to drape a saree within 4 minutes for the shooting of the film.

-Jayasurya revealed that his role as a transgender person was the most difficult character that he ever played in his career and also revealed that he wanted to play the character of a transgender person to change the aspects and mindsets of the society that it generally thinks upon the transgender people.
+Jayasurya revealed that his role as a transgender woman was the most difficult character that he ever played in his career and also revealed that he wanted to play the character to change the aspects and mindsets of the society that it generally thinks upon the transgender people.
 The costume designs for the film were designed by Jayasurya's wife Saritha and the trans woman getup of Jayasurya was used by his wife Saritha to display as the model for the promotion of Saritha's costume design boutique.
-Ranjith later revealed that he was inspired by transsexual actress Anjali Ameer to make a transgender related film.
+Ranjith later revealed that he was inspired by transsexual actress Anjali Ameer to make a transgender-related film.